 Coinfloor has a specific focus on crypto-to-fiat trading.
 As such, if you want to trade Bitcoin against real-world money, Coinfloor can facilitate this.
 The process works in a similar fashion to other well-known cryptocurrency exchanges, insofar that they make their money in trading fees.

 When you first register an account and verify your identity, you’ll then be able to make a deposit.
 As soon as your account is funded, you can then begin trading one of eight crypto-to-fiat pairs.
-Once you’ve purchased your cryptocurrency of choosing, you can either keep your funds on the Coinfloor website or withdraw them to your private wallet.
+Once you’ve purchased your cryptocurrency of choosing, you can either keep your funds on the Coinfloor website or withdraw them to your private Bitcoin wallets.

 Effectively, the main selling point of the Coinfloor exchange is that they have good liquidity levels on GBP trading.
 As most exchanges focus on USD pairs, this makes it a noteworthy exchange for those based in the UK.
-However, if you’re based in the U.S., then you’re better off using a global exchange like eToro, as their fees are much lower and they support more cryptocurrencies.
+However, if you’re based in the U.S., then you’re better off using a global exchange like Coinbase, as their fees are much lower and they support more cryptocurrencies.